TIBCOSoftware/bpme-samples/install/Azure Installation Guidelines.md

 # I tested it with Directory Studio

-#Update the bpm-deployment.yaml
+## Update the bpm-deployment.yaml
-#if you dont use postgres, you need to add the driver class you will be using
-refer to this link for details ```https://docs.tibco.com/pub/bpme/5.3.0/doc/html/installation/create-a-kubernetes-deployment.htm``` e.g.
+If you dont use postgres, you need to add the driver class you will be using refer to this link for details ```https://docs.tibco.com/pub/bpme/5.3.0/doc/html/installation/create-a-kubernetes-deployment.htm``` e.g.
 ```